oinam/notes/life/have-a-life-mission-and-persevere.md

 I chuckled at a very [truthful comment](https://news.ycombinator.com/item?id=23935103) by Ericson Smith --

 > It's rarely said that marriage, kids, job, degree, a house, car, and most physical things are not missions.
 And in fact, most of these things -- unless accompanied by a "why am i doing this" and attendant missions/goals do not lead to happiness.

-Marriage without goals = divorce.
-Kids without mission = abandonment.
-Money without a plan = poverty.
-Degree without a plan = debt/sadness.
-Relationship without a mission = break up.
-Programming without a mission = abandoned code.
+- Marriage without goals = divorce
+- Kids without mission = abandonment
+- Money without a plan = poverty
+- Degree without a plan = debt/sadness
+- Relationship without a mission = break up
+- Programming without a mission = abandoned code

 This all started with a well articulated article, [Perseverance Toward Life Goals Can Fend Off Depression, Anxiety, Panic Disorders](https://www.apa.org/news/press/releases/2019/05/goals-perseverance).